neurobin/mdx_include/README.md

 Include extension for Python Markdown.
 It lets you include local or remote (downloadable) files into your markdown at your desired places.

-This project is motivated by [markdown-include](https://github.com/cmacmackin/markdown-include) and provides the same functionalities with some extras.
+This project is motivated by [markdown-include](https://github.com/cmacmackin/markdown-include) and provides the same functionalities (except this one is non-recursive for now) with some extras.

 **You should not use markdown-include along with this extension, choose either one, not both.**